 A combination of factors is putting more pressure on housing supply in regional NSW.

 A strong economy means more people are choosing to stay in the regions and work in jobs close to where they live.
 COVID-19 has transformed the way people live and work with more people choosing to move out of our cities.

 The taskforce is charged with investigating regional housing issues and the planning barriers people are experiencing in buying, renting and building a place to live in the regions.

-Throughout August 2021 the taskforce conducted a major listening exercise with a series of 11 virtual roundtable events to hear from councils and representatives from community groups, the housing, not-for-profit and development sectors, Local Aboriginal Land Councils, business groups and members of the public to identify barriers in the planning system to housing supply and affordability.
+The taskforce heard from councils and representatives from community groups, the housing, not-for-profit and development sectors, Local Aboriginal Land Councils, business groups and members of the public from all regions in the state to identify barriers in the planning system to housing supply and affordability.

-The taskforce is closely considering all feedback and submissions in the preparation of an independent report that it will provide to the Minister for Planning and Public Spaces Stokes, outlining how we can better use the planning system to address housing needs and stimulate supply.
+The taskforce is closely considering all feedback and submissions in the preparation of a second independent report that it will provide to the Minister for Planning and Public Spaces, outlining how we can better use the planning system to address housing needs and stimulate supply in the regions.